-Herbs are useful allies when it comes to balancing the doshas.
-Ayurveda has a long history detailing the use of herbs and herbal combinations.
-Some Ayurvedic practitioners will customize herbal formulas to suit the unique constitutions of their clients.
-General formulas based on traditional combinations of herbs are also used.
-Below are some formulations that are especially useful for balancing kapha.
+Ayurvedic herbs are useful allies when it comes to balancing the doshas.
+Ayurveda has a long history of using herbs and herbal combinations to bring warmth and stimulation to kapha's slow, sluggish qualities.
+Below are some herbs and formulations that are especially useful for balancing kapha.

 - Stimulating your body and mind on a daily basis.

-- A vigorous exercise routine that includes jogging, hiking, biking, vigorous forms of yoga or martial arts or other challenging forms of exercise, a minimum of five times per week.
+- A vigorous exercise routine that gets your blood and lymph moving, such as jogging, hiking, biking, yoga, or martial arts, or other challenging forms of exercise, a minimum of five times per week.

-- Keeping warm and dry, no matter what the weather.
+- Keeping your body warm and dry, no matter what the weather.

-Our lives, environments and health change regularly.
-We recommend that you take this Vikriti test again in about month.
-Then you can see how things have changed and decide which remedies would be the most beneficial to regain balance.
+It's natural for our lives, environments, and health to change regularly.
+We recommend taking our dosha quiz periodically to check your state of balance, and then make adjustments to work towards greater balance.
 It may be helpful to learn more about kapha so that you can understand why following these simple guidelines really can help.
-For more information about kapha, click here.